mabicodes/hackathon-benatural/README.md

       - JDBC: `jdbc:h2:file:./data/usersDb`
       - USERNAME: `mabiserver`
     - 🚧_(in process)_ Heroku (free hosting)

+ > ⚠️ _"To get the Application running you'll need to run the frontend, backend and the table in h2-console server at the same time."_

 - - - -

 ## GROUP 12 - MEMBERS
 - Carolina Loaiza
     -  _(SIMPLON - Colombia)_